-The WD90C00 is optimized to connect to an analog CRT monitor through a RAMDAC, but it may also be used to drive other types of displays, such as TTL monitors along with the correct register programming using recommended crystal frequencies.
-In interfacing to an analog monitor through an external RAM-DAC, the WD90C00 provides all the necessary signals to interface to the video RAMDAC.
+The WD90C10 is optimized to connect to an analog CRT monitor through a RAMDAC, but it may also be used to drive other types of displays, such as TTL monitors.
+In interfacing to an analog monitor through an external RAMDAC, the WD90C10 provides all the necessary signals to interface to the video RAMDAC.

 The video interface for a CRT is very dependent on the CRT requirements and the resolution and depth (bits/pixels) of the image desired.
 New monitors, such as multifrequency monitors, are less stringent because of the many sync frequencies available.
-The WD90C00 can be programmed to directly generate all the CRT signals for up to 8 bits/pixel (256 color) displays.
-In addition, external hardware can be added to allow higher display resolutions by trading off the number of bits/pixel.
+The WD90C10 can be programmed to directly generate all the CRT signals for up to 8 bits/pixel (256 color) displays.

-The Micro Channel Auxiliary Video Connector and the AT Feature Connector can be connected to WD90C00.
-The WD90C00 also provides an input for a monitor type detection interface as done on the IBM VGA using comparators.
+The Micro Channel Auxiliary Video Connector and the AT Feature Connector can be connected directly to the WD90C10.
+The WD90C10 also provides an input for a monitor type detection interface as done on the IBM VGA using comparators.